DevSalma/node-app/README.md

 You can use postman/thunderclient to test these endpoints

-Some extra routes that can be tested are:
+Some extra endpoints that can be tested are:
 - /user/users - To return all users in the database(dev purposes only)
 - /user/:id
     - To update all of user details